Python3-Training/PyQuest/CardGame/QuestCore/README.md

 ## zConcept
 Uniquely numbered, please feel free to share *_your_* solutions on *_your_* pages and / or posts. -Including the unique PyQuest card-number on *_your_* solutions helps other 'Pythoneers locate, lookup as well as appreciate *_your_* code, insights, and clever contributions across our 'Pythoneering planet!

-Finally, if you are short on cash - or event if you're not ;-) - another way to support this happy task would be to [join the PyQuest team on Facebook](https://www.facebook.com/PythonVideo).

-Please note that I also share much of my 'Pythoneering activities in the [Python Training Group](https://www.facebook.com/groups/nagyspythontraining) as well.

 I am indeed looking forward to seeing you in the professional software development world!